-Transformative payment integrity: Five ways that plans can reinvent their cost-containment efforts
+5 ways plans can reinvent cost containment efforts

-With healthcare spending on the rise, health plans are relying more on payment integrity to control costs, maintain quality of care, and build strong member and provider relationships.
-Payment integrity experts Chris Hajzak (President, Carelon Payment Integrity) and Aaron Browder (President, Carelon Subrogation) offer insights for plans looking to optimize their efforts.
+With healthcare spending on the rise, health plans are relying more on payment integrity (PI) to control costs, maintain quality of care, and build strong member and provider relationships.
+Payment integrity experts Jeff Plante (President, Carelon Insights), and Aaron Browder (President, Carelon Payment Integrity Solutions) offer advice for plans looking to optimize their efforts.

 Healthcare spending in the U.S. continues to rise at a significant pace.
-In 2021 alone, national health expenditures grew by 2.7 percent to $4.3 trillion, or nearly one fifth (18.3 percent) of U.S. gross domestic product.
-That translates to healthcare spending of $12,914 per person1; other wealthy countries have historically averaged half that amount.
+In 2023 alone, national healthcare expenditures grew 7.5%, outpacing the U.S. gross domestic product (GDP)growth rate of 6.1% That translates to healthcare spending of $13,493 per person2; other wealthy countries have historically averaged half that amount.

-But the statistics, while daunting, also represent a significant opportunity for every segment of the healthcare system, including health plans: a chance to invent — and reinvent — solutions for controlling costs while maintaining quality of care.
-Fortunately, one of the most effective cost-containment strategies for health plans is also ripe for transformation: payment integrity.
+But the statistics, while daunting, also represent a significant opportunity for every segment of the healthcare system.
+It is an especially opportune time, for example, for health plans to invent - or reinvent - solutions for controlling costs.
+A tried-and-true cost-containment strategy for health plans is payment integrity (PI), financial optimization programs that lower costs without compromising care.

 What is payment integrity?